 You have to plan for your retirement as early as possible –

 - Start saving and investing from now if you have not started.
 Each time your income increases, the percentage of savings and investments should also increase.
 If you are not confident of your investment skills, take the help of professional financial planners.
-Importance of Planning in Young Life

-- Invest in different assets – real estate, gold, equity and debt based financial instruments.
+- Invest in different assets – real estate, gold, equity, and debt-based financial instruments.
 This will ensure optimum returns and also protect you from risks.

 - Review your investment portfolio regularly so that it remains stable and strong.
 As you reach different milestones in life or become older, the portfolio will have to be tweaked to suit your current phase of life.